theoremreach/slate/source/index.md

-id | integer | Unique identifier for the quota title | string | Name of the quota remaining_completes | integer | How many completes are yet to be delivered total_completes | integer | Total number of completes you wish for this quota total_incompletes | integer | Total number of respondents have attempted and failed this quota state | string | active or inactive trait_questions | hash | Subset hash of trait questions ids and array of trait ids (e.g. values which make up this quota).
+id | integer | Unique identifier for the quota title | string | Name of the quota remaining_completes | integer | How many completes are yet to be delivered target_completes | integer | Total number of completes you wish for this quota total_incompletes | integer | Total number of respondents have attempted and failed this quota state | string | active or inactive trait_questions | hash | Subset hash of trait questions ids and array of trait ids (e.g. values which make up this quota).
 For example, for 18-24 year old males this value would be {"1":[18,19,20,21,22,23,24],"6":[42199]}.